-Demetrius has participated in several workshops and seminars including The Mountain Workshop, The Atlanta Photojournalism Seminar, The New York Times Portfolio Review, The New York Times Safety & Security Workshop, The Missouri Photo Workshop, and is an alumni of The Eddie Adams Workshop XXVII.
-Demetrius is a member of the National Press Photographers Association (NPPA), the National Association of Black Journalists (NABJ), and Diversify.Photo.
+Committed to continuous learning and professional development, Demetrius has participated in numerous renowned workshops and seminars, including The Mountain Workshop, The Missouri Photo Workshop, The Atlanta Photojournalism Seminar, The New York Times Portfolio Review, and The New York Times Safety & Security Workshop.
+He is also an alumnus of the Eddie Adams Workshop (Class XXVII).

 Awards & Recognition: